philrz/super/docs/tutorials/super-for-jq.md

 ```
 After a quick glance here, you can tell that `mccanne` looks for
 very targeted reviews while `mattnibs` casts a wide net, at least
-for the PRs from the beginning of the `zed` repo.
+for the PRs from the beginning of the repo.

 To quantify this concept, we can easily modify this query to compute
 the average number of reviewers requested instead of the set of groups